 - 2 large sweet potatoes peeled and sliced long-wise, 1” thick

 - 1 poblano pepper seeded and cut into 3-4 pieces

 - 1 red bell pepper seeded and cut into 3-4 pieces

 - 1 sweet onion peeled and sliced 1” thick

 - 1 tablespoons of sliced green onions for garnish

 - seas salt and fresh cracked pepper to taste

 - juice and zest of 1 lemon

 - sea salt and pepper to taste

-Place all vegetables on a hot grill ensuring to cook through, but not char.
-Note: be sure rotate and turn every 2-3 minutes.
+- Place all vegetables on a hot grill ensuring to cook through, but not char.
+Note: be sure to rotate and turn every 2-3 minutes.
 Set aside and keep warm.